maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 - [Detect Mobile Browsers][]

-  This is an interesting library.
-There is a Ruby script which is used to redirect your user to a mobile URL, much like how Mobvious could be employed.
-There are also jQuery script which returns true for `jQuery.browser.mobile` if the browser is a mobile device, and can be used like this:
+  This library has a Ruby script which is used to redirect your user to a mobile URL, much like how Mobvious [could be employed][URL Pattern Matching].
+It also has a jQuery script that returns true for `jQuery.browser.mobile` if the browser is a mobile device:

         if (jQuery.browser.mobile) {
             // Do something.